rockstor/rockstor-doc/ups-setup/ups_setup.rst

 :ref:`email_notifications` can be sent and if the critical mains power condition persists the system will be shutdown to avoid an otherwise inevitable power cut affecting the system whilst in a live state.
-If you are familiar with UPS and NUT please skip to :ref:`rockstor_nut_config`.
+If you are familiar with the terms UPS and NUT then please skip ahead to the :ref:`rockstor_nut_config` section.

 .. _what_is_a_ups: